MARY LOUISE KELLY, Host:

 ALLEN: This is Panama City's Pier Park Entertainment Complex, with restaurants, bars, shopping, rides for the kids, and it's busy.

-Mr. DAN ROWE (Director, Panama City Beach Convention and Visitors Bureau): It was a very stressful summer.
+DAN ROWE: It was a very stressful summer.

 ALLEN: Rowe, the head of the Panama City Beach Convention and Visitors Bureau, says even after the Deepwater Horizon explosion on April 20th, for the first few months, tourism stayed pretty good.
 He recalls, though, exactly when things changed.

 ROWE: It was June 18th at 11:30 at night.
 I know that because that's when my cell phone started ringing off the hook.